Hy23333/ChaosMeetsAttention/README.md

 # ChaosMeetsAttention
-Dataset details of the paper  "Chaos Meets Attention: Transformers for Large-Scale Dynamical Prediction" The dataset sample of Turbulent Channel Flow is available via the link (`https://filebin.net/qisf9uty7ipwaepv`)
+Dataset details of the paper  "Chaos Meets Attention: Transformers for Large-Scale Dynamical Prediction".

+The dataset sample of Turbulent Channel Flow is available via the link (`https://filebin.net/qisf9uty7ipwaepv`)